RealSweetPanda/Mystic-Block-Tool/README.md

 # Mystic-Block-Tool
-This is a datapack that add mystic things but the biggest thing is mystic wands all of them create a invisible block that only players can go through with some features for more information move to the [wiki](https://github.com/hhuucckk588/Mystic-Block-Tool/wiki)
+This is a datapack that add mystic things but the biggest thing is mystic wands all of them create an invisible block that only players can go through and have some other features for more information move to the [wiki](https://github.com/hhuucckk588/Mystic-Block-Tool/wiki)